The Unwanteds: Main protagonists

 Simber - An animated statue of a winged cheetah made of hardened sand.
 Simber is one of the protectors of Artimé, and is loyal to the head mage.
 He was the first statue Mr.Today created.
+He is also only able to be defeated by blue or white fire.

 Florence - An animated statue of a warrior made of ebony, who also protects Artimé.
 Near the end of the series she falls for a winged, bronze man named Talon.

 Meghan Ranger - One of Alex's friends who loves music and singing.
+Tragically dies defending Artimè later in the series.

 Mr. Sigfried Appleblossom - Artimé's Theater instructor, he always attempts to talk in iambic pentameter and rhyme every sentence.
 He dies in the seventh book.
 It was said that he was like a father to Samheed Burkesh.

 Sky - A girl from Warbler Island who Alex falls for.
 Aaron also fell for her in the third book after Aaron got into Artimé and saw her pacing anxiously waiting for Alex.

 Crow - Sky's little brother and a friend of Henry Haluki.

 Henry Haluki - Crow's friend and Lani's little brother.
-He was the first one to know Crow's and Sky's name.
+He was the first one to know Crow's and Sky's names.
+He later becomes Chief Healer.

 Kaylee Jones - A girl from our world, who stumbles into theirs from what she said was the Dragon's Triangle.
 She used to live on the Island of Graves before she was saved by Alex, Sky, and Aaron after Alex and Sky rescued Aaron from the Island of Shipwrecks.

 Ito - A scientist from the island of shipwrecks who came from Japan.

 Sato - Another scientist on the island of shipwrecks who also came from Japan.